 - Being overweight;

 - Consuming too much alcohol;

 - Not exercising enough.

-It’s usually a poor lifestyle that triggers high blood pressure.
-Anyone with a consistently high reading must be closely monitored, until such a time their blood pressure is brought back under control.
+To bring High Blood Pressure down to a controllable level, we must maintain a better lifestyle, introduce more exercise, consume less salt and cut back on alcohol.
+Sadly, it’s usually a poor lifestyle that triggers high blood pressure.
+Anyone with a consistently high reading must be closely monitored, until their blood pressure is brought back under control.

 Your doctor or physician will usually advise you which way to go.